Oliver-Leete/Configs/README.md

 go to the next OS tab, even if I'm focused on chrome or my terminal.

-I would like to take this a step further by adding moving by direction, so it will move through window windows, terminal windows and Neovim windows, but I will need to learn how to extend Kitty first.
+I would like to take this a step further by adding moving by direction, so it will move through XMonad windows, terminal windows and Neovim windows, but I will need to learn how to extend Kitty first.